-- 64. [Individual] was a clerk employed with AHS Accounts Receivable at the time of access.
-They viewed [the Complainant]'s demographic health information in Netcare PD on November 4, 2010.
-The access was for the purpose of confirming demographic information for [redacted] billing.
-[Individual] was based in [location].
-It is common for billing clerks to work on billings from around the province. - 65.
-[Individual] was an affiliate of AHS at the time of access.
-Access is authorized under s 27(1)(g), for reporting, obtaining or processing payment for health services.
+- 50. [Individual K] was a [redacted] Clerk employed with AHS at the time of access.
+[Individual] accessed demographic health information in Netcare PD on September 25, 2014 for both [the Complainant] and [the Complainant's Mother].
+In this instance a letter had been sent to [the Complainant's Mother] in relation to [the Complainant] and it had been returned to sender.
+Demographic information was checked to determine a correct address. - 51.
+[Individual K] was an AHS affiliate at the time of access.
+Therefore, access is authorized under s 27(1)(a) provision of health services.

-[para 46] In reviewing the Custodian's submissions, I note that in Order H2021-01, the adjudicator determined that if the custodian can show a link between the complainant's information and the employee's role at the time they accessed the complainant's information, such an explanation may be sufficient even if the employee could not recall their precise actions or intentions when they accessed the information several years prior.
+[para 50] In reviewing the Custodian's submissions, I note that in Order H2021-01, the adjudicator determined that if the custodian can show a link between the complainant's information and the employee's role at the time they accessed the complainant's information, such an explanation may be sufficient even if the employee could not recall their precise actions or intentions when they accessed the information several years prior.
 The adjudicator stated: